 - Frame (including cross bar, chain stay, down tube and fork);

 - Drive chain;

 Chains in particular may be at risk, with serious cyclists preferring chains that are well-lubed for a smoother ride.
-However, this practice is known to make that component more susceptible to rust.
+However, this practice is known to make that component more susceptible to rust, according to this recommended website.
 Rust can also happen anytime the bike gets wet.
 If that happens, a bicycle mechanic may need to use a chain breaker to remove and replace the chain, which can be a difficult, tedious and expensive process.
 Some bikers assume a small amount of rust is inevitable if they are going to have their bike outside in the elements.
 According to pedallers.com bike rust covers help prevent bike rust from forming in the first place, especially when you routinely store your bicycle inside one after each use.

 Zerust Bike Cover Protects Your Investment